 But when Les hung up the telephone, he said to himself, “Now, he must think I’m crazy.”

 Les did dial the telephone, but it wasn’t to call in another deejay.
-He called his mother first, and then his girlfriend.
-“You all go out on the front porch and turn up the radio because I’m about to come on the air!” he said.
+He called his mother first, and his then-girlfriend.
+“You all go out on the front porch and turn up the radio because I’m about to come on the air!”
+He said.